0xabrar/FindSupports/README.md

 ####Front-end TODO:
 - fix footer on index.php  [Done]
 - clean up code for index.php (too many break tags)
-- Add region box on index.php
+- Add region box on index.php [Done, but Abrar needs to actually access the values]
 - Need error boxes to display when summoenr doesn't exist, when summoner under lvl 30 or when summoenr is in challenger
 - Fiddlesticks in results page needs to be fixed.
 Cut off from top right and bottom right
 - Page needs favicons